DND-DRDC-RDDC/OS_PyCoMod/README.md

 ![image](https://user-images.githubusercontent.com/86741975/126210132-60da1f39-f562-494c-8282-a25a3783157e.png)

-In the above examples, the numerical constants use to define *b* could be replaced with SIRplus parameters which would then register them as model inputs allowing them to be adjusted via the initialization dictionary or initialization file.
+In the above examples, the numerical constants used to define *b* could be replaced with SIRplus parameters which would then register them as model inputs allowing them to be adjusted via an initialization dictionary or initialization file.
 This is the advantage of using parameters rather than literals in a model.

 In the case of the *step* function, we need two vectors, and SIRplus parameters support vector inputs.
 So we can create a parameter *b_v* for the values of the transmission rate, and a parameter *b_t* for the times at which they will be applied.